yato94/transport-nomad/TEAMS.md

 When a user registers with an invitation ID:

-1. The `CreateNewUser` action checks for an invitation ID
+1. The `CreateNewUser` action checks for an invitation ID and action parameter
-2. If an invitation exists and belongs to the user:
+2. If the action is 'decline':
-   - The user is removed from any teams they might have
+   - The invitation is deleted without adding the user to the team
+   - A personal team is created for the user
+3. If the action is 'accept' or not specified:
    - The user is added to the invited team
    - The user's current team is switched to the new team
    - The invitation is deleted
-3. No personal team is created for the user
+   - No personal team is created for the user

 ## Team Membership Management